 Czech Airlines Airplane Baby Bassinet

-DELTA BASSINET/SKYCOTS
+DELTA SKYCOTS

 From the Delta website:

-“For some of our smallest passengers on some international flights, we offer onboard baby bassinets.
-They’re ideal for babies weighing up to 20 lbs (9kg) and up to 26 inches long.
+Available on some international flights.
+For babies weighing up to 20 lbs (9kg) and up to 26 inches long.

-Onboard bassinets, also known as SkyCots, are available free of charge for passengers in select seats on equipped aircraft for some international flights
+Onboard bassinets, also known as SkyCots, are available free of charge for passengers in select seats on equipped aircraft for some international flights.

-SkyCots can be requested by contacting Reservations before arriving at the airport and then speaking with the gate agent at the boarding gate, but cannot be guaranteed due to a limit of two SkyCots per aircraft and weight restrictions
+SkyCots can be requested by contacting Reservations before arriving at the airport and then speaking with the gate agent at the boarding gate, but cannot be guaranteed due to a limit of two SkyCots per aircraft and weight restrictions.

 easyJet